Women's sports: China

 One of the earliest examples of women's sports in modern China was Qiu Jin.
 Qiu Jin, a Chinese revolutionary during the late 1800s and early 1900s, trained women to be soldiers alongside men in sports societies.
 They were taught fencing, riding, and gymnastics.
 According to Susan Bronwell, the most important moment for women's sports in China came in 1981 with a Chinese victory in the 1981 FIVB Women's World Cup in Tokyo, Japan.
 This victory made the female volleyball players household names in China, though the victory was portrayed as the work of leading male government officials like Ma Qiwei, He Long, and Zhou Enlai, who helped contribute at various stages to the success of the team.
-The victory symbolized a growth of women's sports in China after the Cultural Revolution of the 1960s and 1970s, wherein many athletes were suppressed:
+The victory symbolized a growth of women's sports in China after the Cultural Revolution of the 1960s and 1970s, wherein many athletes were suppressed: In 1994, the International Society for Sports Psychiatry (ISSP) treated many athletes.
+Like teaching and collaborating with clinicians in sports medicine, helping fairness in sports, etc.

 Contemporary Chinese sports teams are noted for their wide breadth of participation by female athletes, specifically in the Olympic Games.
 A Herfindahl Index (a measure often used in economics to show the degree of concentration when individuals are classified by type, and a lower number indicates higher diversity) showing Female Participation in the 2012 Olympics indicated China's female Olympic delegation, the fourth largest present, to be the second most spread out across all events at 0.050, compared to higher numbers from over 190 other delegations.
 The same index showed the ratio of women to men to be 7 to 10.
 213 total female athletes participated.
 In total, approximately 60% of Chinese Olympic gold medals were earned by female athletes over the last 8 Olympic games.
 Challenges to equality remain such as media representation.
 According to Yu Chia Chen, female Asian athletes receive much less coverage than their male counterparts.
 Another report indicates Chinese girls and women are also less likely to be exposed to sports programming on television.